 Signs of suicide-related risk that you need to be aware of

 Hoet claims kids who feel worried about going back to school could suffer from physical symptoms like headaches or stomachaches.
 They might withdraw from activities with their families or friends.
 If they’re suffering from an anxiety problem, the person could suffer from panic attacks or even refuse to go to school.

 Doreen Marshall Ph.D. is a psychologist, and vice president of mission engagement at the American Foundation for Suicide Prevention she says that the warning indicators of suicide risk usually manifest in three different ways: talk or behavior and mood.

 Teenagers may openly declare that they’d like to end their lives, however they might be less explicit by complaining that their life is meaningless or that there is nothing to be looking forward.
-They might exhibit a an abrupt withdrawal, a sudden use of drugs and searching for ways to put their life on hold.
+They might exhibit a an abrupt withdrawal, a sudden use of searching for ways to put their life on hold.
 If their mood fluctuates rapidly and they feel unhappy, angry or frequently agitated it could mean they’re struggling.

 “These are warning signs that tell us that this is a time to lean in a little bit more, to find out what’s happening,” Marshall says.
 Marshall.
 “It may also be a time to ask directly about suicide.”

 Although specific explanations of the methods can cause contagion asking if the child is suicidal isn’t a way to increase the risk of attempting suicide.
 Marshall states that parents should be able to calmly remind their child that, despite all the turmoil some people are feeling hopeless and may be tempted to take their own life and ask “I’m wondering if you’ve ever had those kinds of thoughts.”

 What can we talk about about back-to school anxiety